donnemartin/viz/site/content/pages/faq.md

 ### Why Stars?

 `viz` provides stats for repos, users, and orgs by stars.
 Stars are by no means a perfect metric, yet they are a **simple and fairly effective measure of interest**.
-For a more detailed discussion on measuring repo popularity, refer to the publication ["On the Popularity of GitHub Applications:
+For a more detailed discussion on measuring repo popularity, check out ["On the Popularity of GitHub Applications:
  A Preliminary Note"](https://github.com/donnemartin/viz/blob/master/assets/gh-stats.pdf) which concludes:

 >The number of stars of a system tends to correlate not only with the number of forks, but also with its effective usage by other client applications, which reinforces the importance of stars as a real measure of a system’s popularity.

-In the future, other stats such as forks could be included, even for `viz` 2015.
-Forks for the year 2015 were mined on `January 1, 2016, between 02:00 to 03:00 PDT`, and are preserved [here](https://github.com/donnemartin/viz/tree/master/language_stats/2015_with_forks).
+In the future, other stats such as forks, issues, pull requests, etc could be included.

 ## How Are Stats for Users and Orgs Calculated?